Budget cuts to slash U.S. Army to smallest since before World War Two

 "The clear message is that if Congress chooses to ignore these reforms again, it will force additional cuts in training and modernization which will break faith with the troops," he said.

-In a reversal of an earlier decision, he said the Pentagon decided to retire the 50-year-old U-2 spy plane in favour of the unmanned Global Hawk system after success in reducing the operating costs of the newer plane.

-The defense secretary added the Pentagon had decided to build only 32 of its new Littoral Combat Ships, down from the 52 originally planned.
-He said the funds would be ploughed back into developing a fast, new, more lethal ship similar to a frigate.

-(Additional reporting by Phil Stewart; editing by Sandra Maler and G Crosse)
+(Additional reporting by Phil Stewart and David Lawder; editing by Sandra Maler and G Crosse)